 Aside from training, other methods that have proven effective in retaining employees is to provide other benefits and tangible rewards for good performance.
 The occasional afternoon off before a holiday if a team has performed well, or fair policies like shared parental leave, will definitely not go unnoticed.
 Similarly, providing employees with a level of flexibility when it comes to their time management and working hours has been proven to encourage employee loyalty.
 Although only about half of employers offer flexitime, 95% of employees say flexibility is at the top of their list of things they look for in a job.
 Employees that do have flexitime tend to be happier at work, creating a better environment for all.
 They are healthier, too, being on average 30% less likely to suffer from stress and burnout.

 A high turnover rate is extremely costly, both in terms of time and money.
 Taking into account recruitment, severance, lost productivity and opportunities, the cost of replacing an employee is estimated to be almost three times their monthly salary.
-So, in terms of the best investment of time and money, providing employees with incentives, training and flexibility is significantly more cost effective and will take your company far.
+So, in terms of the best investment of time and money, retaining employees with incentives, training and flexibility is significantly more cost effective and will take your company far.